rheiland/Studio_rtd/docs/source/gallery.rst

 .. raw:: html

    <video controls src="_static/cancer_bots.mp4"></video>
+In the video, we are selecting different substrates to plot in the Studio.

 * 3 cell types: cancer, cargo, and worker
 * 3 substrates: oxygen, chemoattractant, therapeutic